joshgerdes/jekyll-uno/_drafts/add-shortcut-to-azure-virtual-desktop-in-the-microsoft-365-waffle.md

 ---
 If you are like me, use the application launchers in the Microsoft 365 waffle daily, if not hourly!
 Then having it as a place to access all your applications is a no-brainer!

 That includes access to the HTML Azure Virtual Desktop client!
-Microsoft has given us the ability to add Custom App Launchers for applications that are accessible to a URL to the Launchers in the waffle!
-So you can add much more than the Azure Virtual Desktop web client to help improve your users experience.
+In addition, Microsoft has given us the ability to add Custom App Launchers for applications that are accessible to a URL to the Launchers in the waffle!
+So you can add much more than the Azure Virtual Desktop web client to help improve your user's experience.

 > Create custom tiles that will appear in the All apps section of the ‎Office 365‎ app launcher for all of your users.
 Users can pin the custom tiles directly to their app launcher for quick access.